-Why is it important?
+Why was it important?

 The level of demand for health and social care services has been steadily increasing over recent years.
 Many of these demands have become more complex.
-Manchester has significantly lower life expectancy than the rest of the country; vast health inequalities across the city and some of England’s highest levels of alcohol and smoking-related deaths.
+Manchester has significantly lower life expectancy than the rest of the country, vast health inequalities across the city and some of England’s highest levels of alcohol and smoking-related deaths.
 If services are to continue providing appropriate, efficient and sustainable care, they need to respond to these changes.

 Emphasis has recently been placed on the benefits of a holistic approach, with the person at the centre of the conversation about their care.
 This requires integrating health and social care at neighbourhood level.
 To successfully do this, commissioners and providers need to have a thorough understanding of the factors that both enable and inhibit such change.
-This evaluative study will provide valuable insight into the process of integration, not only for MHCC, but also other regions where similar work is to be undertaken.
+This evaluative study provided valuable insight into the process of integration, not only for MHCC, but also other regions where similar work is to be undertaken.

-How will we do it?
+How we did it?

-The project involves:
+The project involved: